Modelling exchange-traded futures and options in LUSID

 To value your position, you must load suitable market data into LUSID and then create a valuation recipe.
 For demonstrations, see sections 4 and 5 of the accompanying Jupyter Notebook.

-In your recipe, you can choose between two valuation models.
+In your recipe, you can choose between two pricing models.
 Specify:

-• SimpleStatic to set the PV to duplicate the exposure calculation (Price x Quantity Held x Contract Size)
+• SimpleStatic to set the PV to duplicate the exposure calculation (Scaled Price x Quantity Held x Contract Size).
+This is the default pricing model.

 Assessing risk